Management and prognosis of Fanconi anemia

-Management of patients with FA is challenging because hematopoietic stem cell transplantation (HCT) is curative for bone marrow failure and hematologic malignancies but not for the non-hematologic features.
+Management of patients with FA is challenging because hematopoietic stem cell transplantation (HCT) is curative for bone marrow failure and hematologic neoplasms but not for the non-hematologic features.
 Patients also require increased surveillance for both hematologic and non-hematologic malignancies, and reduced-intensity therapy is typically used for HCT and cancer treatment.

 This topic review discusses the management and prognosis of FA.
 The clinical manifestations and diagnosis of FA is discussed in detail separately.
 (See "Clinical manifestations and diagnosis of Fanconi anemia".)

 Separate topic reviews discuss the diagnosis and management of other inherited bone marrow failure syndromes: